 The Digital Market Outlook presents up-to-date figures on markets of the digital economy.
 The comparable key figures are based on extensive analyses of relevant indicators from the areas of society, economy, and technology.

 Market expansion in in New Zealand is expected to continue over the next few years, as indicated by the Statista Digital Market Outlook.
-It has been predicted that the compound annual growth rate (CAGR 19-23) for the next four years will be 8%.
-Compared to the year-over-year growth of 9%, this decrease suggests a moderately flooded market.
-Another indicator of market saturation is the online penetration of 77% in in New Zealand; in other words, 77% of the New Zealand population have bought at least one product online in 2019.
+It has been predicted that the compound annual growth rate (CAGR 19-23) for the next four years will be 9%.
+Compared to the year-over-year growth of 8%, this increase suggests that the market still has growth potential and is not yet saturated.
+Another indicator of market saturation is the online penetration of 61% in in New Zealand; in other words, 61% of the New Zealand population have bought at least one product online in 2019.

 Five categories are considered by ecommerceDB.
-Fashion is the largest segment in in New Zealand and accounts for 31% of the eCommerce revenue in in New Zealand.
-This is followed by Toys, Hobby & DIY with 25%, Electronics & Media with 21%, Food & Personal Care with 13% and Furniture & Appliances with the remaining 10%.
+Fashion is the largest segment in in New Zealand and accounts for 25% of the eCommerce revenue in in New Zealand.
+This is followed by Toys, Hobby & DIY with 22%, Food & Personal Care with 22%, Electronics & Media with 17% and Furniture & Appliances with the remaining 14%.

 In in New Zealand, DHL is the most frequently offered delivery service provider among online stores.
 Of those stores that indicating which service they use to transport their goods, 14% cited DHL as one of their providers.
 Moreover, Australia Post and Aviso are among the top three shipping service companies offered by online retailers in in New Zealand, at rates of 5% and 0%.